paulhibbitts/test-docsify-this/README.md

 [WikiLinks format](https://help.obsidian.md/Linking+notes+and+files/Internal+links) for links and images are supported, as also found in the desktop editor [Obsidian](https://obsidian.md) and other platforms.

 ##### Display of AsciiDoc files (file extension .adoc)
-The display of [AsciiDoc](https://asciidoc.org/) files ('.adoc' extension) via [DownDoc](https://github.com/opendevise/downdoc) is possible by manually passing the relevant filenames within a Docsify-This URL (not available in the Docisfy-This.net web Page Builder), for example: https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/asciidoctor/asciidoctor-pdf/main/examples&homepage=basic-example.adoc&edit-link=https://github.com/asciidoctor/asciidoctor-pdf/blob/main/examples/basic-example.adoc
+The display of [AsciiDoc](https://asciidoc.org/) files ('.adoc' extension) via [DownDoc](https://github.com/opendevise/downdoc) is possible by manually passing the relevant filenames within a Docsify-This URL (not available in the Docisfy-This.net Web Page Builder), for example: https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/asciidoctor/asciidoctor-pdf/main/examples&homepage=basic-example.adoc&edit-link=https://github.com/asciidoctor/asciidoctor-pdf/blob/main/examples/basic-example.adoc

-You can support the display of AsciiDoc files in the web Page Builder of your own instance of Docsify-This by locating the function `getAllowedFileExtensions()` within the `index.html` file and add the file extension '.adoc' to the `return` statement, for example `return ".md,.adoc";`.
+You can support the display of AsciiDoc files in the Web Page Builder of your own instance of Docsify-This by locating the function `getAllowedFileExtensions()` within the `index.html` file and add the file extension '.adoc' to the `return` statement, for example `return ".md,.adoc";`.

 ##### Display of HedgeDocs files
-The display of [HedgeDoc](https://hedgedoc.org/) files containing basic Markdown (as well as Mermaid and MathJax elements) is possible by manually using 'download' for the `homepage` URL parameter within a Docsify-This URL (not available in the Docisfy-This.net web Page Builder), for example: https://paulhibbitts.github.io/test-docsify-this/?basePath=https://demo.hedgedoc.org/crN3ispNQdejWkUXXIXYQA&homepage=download
+The display of [HedgeDoc](https://hedgedoc.org/) files containing basic Markdown (as well as Mermaid and MathJax elements) is possible by manually using 'download' for the `homepage` URL parameter within a Docsify-This URL (not available in the Docisfy-This.net Web Page Builder), for example: https://paulhibbitts.github.io/test-docsify-this/?basePath=https://demo.hedgedoc.org/crN3ispNQdejWkUXXIXYQA&homepage=download

 Here is an additional example, using the HedgeDoc file https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both (seen in split-screen view) and and rendered as a web page by Docsify-This https://paulhibbitts.github.io/test-docsify-this/?basePath=https://demo.hedgedoc.org&homepage=oisWMy9ZS36PE6TvYhJC4A/download&edit-link=https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both&toc=true&edit-link-text=Edit%20this%20Page%20in%20HedgeDoc

-You can support HedgeDoc URLs (e.g. https://demo.hedgedoc.org/ip4SRxZYTEKa6JHr62XTiA) in the web Page Builder of your own instance of Docsify-This by locating the line `var hedgedocInstances = '';` within the `index.html` file and include your HedgeDoc instances separated by commas, for example `var hedgedocInstances = 'demo.hedgedoc.org';`.
+You can support HedgeDoc URLs (e.g. https://demo.hedgedoc.org/ip4SRxZYTEKa6JHr62XTiA) in the Web Page Builder of your own instance of Docsify-This by locating the line `var hedgedocInstances = '';` within the `index.html` file and include your HedgeDoc instances separated by commas, for example `var hedgedocInstances = 'demo.hedgedoc.org';`.
 Try out a demo instance of Docsify-This with support for demo.hedgedoc.org files at https://hibbitts-design.github.io/hedgedoc-docsify-this.

-##### Changing the Default Values of the Docsify-This web Page Builder
+##### Changing the Default Values of the Docsify-This Web Page Builder
-You can configure the default values of the Docsify-This web Page Builder via URL parameters - this is especially useful when doing Docsify-This online sessions/workshops as well as Docsify-This users helping each other out.
-In addition to Docsify-This URL parameters, the following web Page Builder URL parameters are available:
+You can configure the default values of the Docsify-This Web Page Builder via URL parameters - this is especially useful when doing Docsify-This online sessions/workshops as well as Docsify-This users helping each other out.
+In addition to Docsify-This URL parameters, the following Web Page Builder URL parameters are available:

 ###### url-field
 ```html